primatephor/mash/docs/implementations/fs/FileListHarness.md

 # Parameter #
 These parameters should be grouped:
-  * 'path' = Full path to the directory whose contents should be listed
+  * `path` = Full path to the directory whose contents should be listed

 # Sample Usage #
 ## Case One ##